WordPress Plugin Repository- A Guide for Developers

 You might also find other free repositories like Plugin for that, Download Free WP Plugins, WP Socket useful.

 The free plugin repositories let developers offer their plugins to the customers for no cost.
 However, in order to earn money from the plugins developers also either upload a premium version of the plugin on their personal website or a premium WordPress plugin repositories.
 Here are some premium plugin repositories that a plugin developer must know about.

 CodeCanyon is from Envato, which is one of the biggest marketplaces for digital assets of all kinds.
 It is also home to some of the best WordPress plugins, partly due to the fact that developers can upload their plugin on this website and forget about it and still earn money.

 This is because CodeCanyon does the promotion for the products themselves.
-However, the higher commission rate charged by CodeCanyon may discourage many new developers to upload their plugins on CodeCanyon and opt for other premium marketplaces instead.
+However, the higher commission rate charged by CodeCanyon may discourage many new developers from uploading their plugins on CodeCanyon and opting for other premium marketplaces instead.

 Codester is one of the most popular marketplaces for WordPress plugin developers with 100,000 registered sellers.
 The reason behind its popularity is, Codester only takes away a 30% commission for each sale.
 Apart from WordPress, other CMS extension developers also use this repository to reach a larger audience.

 You may also use Hot Scripts, Creative Market, Mojo Marketplace, which are some of the most popular sites to sell WordPress plugins.

 How to Submit Your Plugin to the WordPress Plugin Repository

 As you already know, you can offer your plugins for free or charge for them.
 But for both, first, you have to submit your plugin to a repository.
 Here’s how you can do that.

 When you are ready to publish your first plugin, the first place you might want to submit your plugin is WordPress.org.
 But first, you have to ensure that you have followed the proper plugin guidelines by WordPress.org.